logeshpaul/configurations/README.md

-# myConfiguration
+# Configuration

-Configurations which I want to keep track &amp; keep as a reference to sync across different machines.
+Collection of snippets which I want to track &amp; keep as a reference.